FaisalBinAhmed/MeiliFinder/README.md

 # MeiliFinder ʕʘ̅͜ʘ̅ʔ

-## The ultimate MeiliSearch client for your terminal!
+## The ultimate Meilisearch client for your terminal!

-MeiliFinder is a beautiful and fast terminal-based MeiliSearch client built with Rust 🦀 and Ratatui.
+MeiliFinder is a beautiful and fast terminal-based Meilisearch client built with Rust 🦀 and Ratatui.

 ### Why MeiliFinder?